aspose-html-cloud/aspose-html-cloud-docs/content/html/getting-started/authentication/_index.md

 title: Authentication
 type: docs
 aliases: /getting-started/authentication/
-keywords: authentication, credentials, client id, client secret, access token, JWT token, REST API, JWT authentication
+keywords: authentication, credentials, user credentials, client id, client secret, access token, JWT token, REST API, JWT authentication, curl, curl request
-description: This article explains how to obtain an authentication token and apply it for REST API calls; you find out in details about how to use user's Credentials for JWT token gets.
+description: This article explains how to obtain an authentication token and apply it for REST API calls; you find out in details about how to use user's Credentials for a JWT token gets.
 weight: 30

 ---